firstbatchxyz/warp-contracts-redis/README.md

 ```

 Note that you can name the `prefix` however you would like, but relating the name to the contract transaction id is a valid approach.

+### Atomics Transactions

+You can provide `allowAtomics: true` option to enable atomic transactions.
+In that case, one can use `begin`, `commit` and `rollback` to make atomic transactions, however it is work in progress and might have bugs if `prune` or limited `put` is triggered during a transaction.